robinmonjo/coincoin/apps/token/README.md

 ### Transaction

-A transaction contains a list of inputs (an input point to a transaction output), a list of outputs (recipients of the transaction and the amount of tokens), a public key (public key of the sender), a signature (computed from the sender private key) and a hash:
+A transaction contains a list of inputs (an input points to a transaction output), a list of outputs (recipients of the transaction and the amount of tokens), a public key (public key of the sender), a signature (computed from the sender private key) and a hash.

 To be validated and added to the blockchain transactions must be verified.
 Checkout the `Transaction.Verify.verify_transaction/2` function to see what happens.

 ### Ledger

 Cryptocurrencies and blockchains are different concepts eventough they often get confused.
-In this implementation, the `Ledger` module abstracts the blockchain so it is seen as a simple list of transactions while still relying on blockchain immutability properties).
+In this implementation, the `Ledger` module abstracts the blockchain so it is seen as a simple list of transactions while still relying on blockchain immutability properties.